You are here: Home / Other / Knowing Sport

 University of Westminster – The Role of Activity Gaming on Energy Expenditure and Calorie Consumption

-Public engagement activity to demonstrate the potential health benefits of active computer gaming compared to more traditional forms of exercise like the treadmill.
+A drop in session in Oxford Street, London to demonstrate the potential health benefits of active computer gaming compared to more traditional forms of exercise like the treadmill.

 Loughborough University – The Science of Wheelchair Sport – From Rehabilitation to Sporting Excellence